 This will prevent them from growing back.
 Alleviating the pressure may require changing shoes, stopping certain activities, applying corn pads, or surgery.
 There are also medications available for corns and calluses.
 These medications all have an ingredient that is a keratolytic, such as urea or salicylic acid.
 Keratolytics dissolve skin cells which allow the callus or corn to thin out.
 Care should be taken with this form of treatment as the medication often migrates after application and skin cells not involved in the callus are eaten away causing an ulcer to form.

 Patients with other medical conditions such as diabetes or poor circulation should be especially cautious when they develop corns and calluses.
-In these patients the skin under the corn or callus can break down and become and ulcer.
+In these patients the skin under the corn or callus can break down and become an ulcer.
 Many of the horror stories of diabetics losing their toes or feet begin with a simple corn or callus that is not treated.
-Any diabetic who develops callus or corns should see a podiatrist immediately.
+Any diabetic who develops a callus or corn should see a podiatrist immediately.

 Your podiatrist will generally begin by trimming down the thick skin with a scalpel.
 Your podiatrist then may apply padding to off weight the area and recommend different shoe brands that will cause less pressure to the affected area.

 Occasionally, depending on the specific cause, surgery may be necessary.
 If the callus is caused by a bone spur or other bony abnormality, such as a hammertoe, surgery may be required to address the underlying cause.
 Surgery is aimed at removing the spur or realigning the bones that are causing the excess pressure.